 If you love wine and are heading to Hawaii, you’ll want to head to these amazing Hawaii wineries that feature pineapple wine, grape wines, and wine with a tropical twist.
 Scroll to find out more!

-This Hawaii Wineries post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Hawaii Wineries post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Hawaii may not be the first state that comes to mind when you mention wine.
 However, the 50th state is home to a few vineyards and wineries, as well as a distillery or two.